 Site area (Ha) 0.3

 Approximate dwelling yield 12

-Site of the Windmill Public House number of years.
-The site is locat area Lichfield in close proximity to facilities. ed within a primarily residential
+Site of the Windmill Public House which has been vacant for number of years.
+The site is located within a primarily residentia area Lichfield in close proximity to a number of local shops an facilities. ed within a primarily residential

 Key development considerations: